Skip to main content

 Get some legal advice

 Your statement, (if you are asked by the court to prepare one), is a very important part of the evidence the court receives.
 If you would like help on how to prepare your statement and other evidence you can get this from one of our panel of expert solicitors.
 In order to get advice from our panel at this fixed price you need to read our extended guide so that you can make the most of your time with a solicitor on our panel.
+For more on how to do this go to What evidence do you need to support your case?

 How to find a family mediator

 Ask friends and family for a recommendation or your solicitor if you have one.
 Or use the Family mediator search.
 It is fine to phone around, ask how much they charge and compare prices.
 If you follow up a recommendation check the name of the mediator on the Family Mediation Council website to be sure the person recommended is accredited.
-For more help and support on using family mediation, take a look at A survival guide to family mediation
+For more help and support on using family mediation, take a look at A survival guide to family mediation.

 How to find legal advice